 You may be able to get extra help with your energy costs from payments and schemes run by the UK government or regional governments.
 The government have a grants calculator to help you find out what is available for your situation.

 Cold Weather Payment

-When a winter has been particularly cold (with temperatures of 0°C or lower for seven consecutive days), the UK government makes a weekly payment of £25 to people who receive certain benefits.
+When a winter has been particularly cold (if there are temperatures of 0°C or lower for seven days in a row), the UK government makes a weekly payment of £25 to people who receive certain benefits.
 Cold Weather Payments will automatically be made on top of your usual benefits.